acanoenfr/azure-board-sprint-builder/README.md

 npm install
 ```

-Next, you need to change value on .env file with your values:
+Next, you need to create a .env file with your values:

 ```env
 ORGANIZATION_URL="https://dev.azure.com/your-organization"